rebelsky/sams-assorted-musings-reflections/registration-2023Fa-round-two.md

 PHI-243-01, and
 SOC-360-01.

 Cool.
 There are still seats available in Bowling!
-I wonder if Coach Jaws will let me kin [11].
+I wonder if Coach Jaws will let me in [11].

 Are there things that puzzle me in all this?
 Almost certainly.
 I'm surprised there are slots in _The Craft of Fiction_ and _The Craft of Poetry_ after round 2.
 Those courses usually fill early.